 **What works:** - Monitor soil moisture at root depth, not just surface - Adjust irrigation based on growth stage—seedlings need different water than mature plants - Use weather forecasts to avoid irrigating before rain - Consider drip irrigation for precise water delivery

-**Impact:** Proper irrigation can improve yields by 15-30% while reducing water costs by 40%.
+**Impact:** Proper irrigation can improve yields by 15-30% while reducing water costs by 40% (FAO Irrigation and Drainage Paper 66, 2023).

 2. Improve Soil Health Over Time